 Led by Dr Akinwande, the team are passionate about providing the most advanced, evidence-based medicine to all patients.

-Why not schedule an appointment using our online service at one of our locations to see how we can best help you.
+Why not schedule an appointment using our online service at one of our locations at one of our 5 clinics, including the latest addition in Chicago, IL, to see how we can best help you.